wlsf82/cv/README.md

 At first, I was hired as a QA engineer to create automated acceptance tests in Gherkin format with Cucumber (in Ruby language).

-After some time, I helped the company in a significant transformation, where software testing was not a phase during the software development process anymore, but part of it.
+After some time, I helped the company in a significant transformation, where software testing was not a phase during the software development process anymore but part of it.

 During this transformation, I changed my position to a software developer.

-As a software developer, I helped the team develop features, fixing bugs, writing tests, and refactoring code.
+As a software developer, I helped the team develop features, fix bugs, write tests, and refactor code.

 At Taller, I also had the role of an agile testing coach.
-As so, I used to share knowledge about agile testing throughout all the company, and help the team on building a mindset where everyone is responsible for the quality of the developed software.
+As so, I used to share knowledge about agile testing throughout the company and help the team on building a mindset where everyone is responsible for the quality of the developed software.

-At this position, I worked firstly using Scrum, and then we evolved for using Kanban and continuous flow.
+In this position, I worked firstly using Scrum, and then we evolved to use Kanban and continuous flow.

 I used to work remotely occasionally.

 ### QA analyst at [ADP](https://www.adp.com) (April 2011 – May 2014)

-At APD, I worked in two different projects (both as a QA analyst).
+At APD, I worked on two different projects (both as a QA analyst).

 In the first project, I developed automated tests in Java (using Selenium).